futureofcoding/futureofcoding.org/plan.md

 In summary, here's my tentative plan:

-1. Launch a Patreon!
-This should happen in the next week or three (because I'm taking off next week for Thanksgiving).
+1. Launch a Patreon.
+This will happen in the next week or three (because I'm taking off next week for Thanksgiving).

-2. Write!
+2. Write.
 Mostly about teaching and learning to code.
 4-8 weeks, so Dec and Jan.

-3. Research!
+3. Research.
 Possibly into visual metaphors for functional reactive programming, or a library for visual expression building.
 4-8 weeks, so Feb and March.

-4. Figure out whether my research will turn into a project, company, or essay.
+4. Build or Write.
+Figure out whether my research will turn into a project or essay.
+If it's a project, build it.
+If it's an essay, write it.
+4-12 weeks, so April, and possibly May and June.

-5. If it's a project, build it.
-If it's an essay, write it, and then find something else to research.
+6. Iterate.
+Re-evaluate progress and create the next draft of this plan.

 <script>